Keto Berry Smoothie

 A Keto Berry Smoothie is a cool and refreshing drink to give you a burst of energy in the mornings.
 Filled with nutrients and fresh berries, this invigorating smoothie will have your taste buds singing.
-It's completely added sugar free, low carb, gluten free, and grain free!
+It’s completely added sugar free, low carb, gluten free, and dairy free!

-There are several reasons why smoothies are the breakfast of choice for many of us.
+There are several reasons why smoothies are the quick breakfast of choice for many of us.
 First of all, they taste incredible.
 Secondly, you can make them as healthy (or unhealthy) as you want.
-When you have picky people in your home, it's important to be able to make food or drinks that can be adjusted easily.
-Plus, I like to sneak in all the healthy stuff when they aren't paying attention.
+When you have picky people in your home, it’s important to be able to make food or drinks that can be adjusted easily.
+Plus, I like to sneak in all the healthy stuff when they aren’t paying attention.

 And when you get tired of egg-heavy keto breakfast recipes this keto berry smoothie is a great choice!

-- Berries - This smoothie recipe is super versatile, and you can actually use fresh or frozen fruit!
+- Berries – This smoothie recipe is super versatile, and you can actually use fresh or frozen berries!
 Use a combination of berries or stick with one variety.
 I usually reach for strawberries, blueberries, raspberries, and blackberries.
 Whether you want a low carb blueberry smoothie or a keto strawberry smoothie I have you covered.

 - Greek Yogurt – I like to use Greek yogurt to help thicken the keto smoothie.
 Plus, its tangy flavor goes great with the other ingredients.
 If you want to make this dairy free as well just sub in coconut cream.

-- Sweetener - The berries are naturally sweet, so you don't need a ton of sweetener.
+- Sweetener – The mixed berries are naturally sweet, so you don’t need a ton of sweetener.
 Just a little bit to help round out the flavors.

 - Ice Cubes – I love my smoothies to be extra cold, and adding some ice cubes does the job.